 The plan's second priority is to develop the capability to deploy demand response resources or rely on increased market imports to meet system capacity needs under critical water and weather conditions.
 Demand response is a voluntary reduction in power use - usually for compensation - during periods of peak demand.
-While the region's hydroelectric system has long provided resources and natural gas-fired power.
+While the region's hydroelectric system has long provided ample peaking capacity, it's likely that under low water and extreme weather conditions we'll need additional peaking capacity to maintain system adequacy.
+Because the probability of such events is low but real, demand response resources, which have low development and "holding" costs, are best-suited to meet this need.
+The value of demand response to help meet capacity needs is illustrated in the figure below, which shows the build-out of resources to meet anticipated demand in the Seventh Power Plan.
+Energy efficiency and demand response are the least-cost resources to meet capacity needs, along with smaller amounts of renewable resources and natural gas-fired power.
 The Council's assessment identified more than 4,300 megawatts of regional demand response potential.
-A significant amount of this potential, more than 1,500 megawatts, is available at relatively low cost - under \$25 per kilowatt of peak capacity per year.
+A significant amount of this potential, more than 1,500 megawatts, is available at relatively low cost -- under \$25 per kilowatt of peak capacity per year.

-As shown in the figure, after energy efficiency and demand response, new natural gas-fired generation is the most cost-effective resource option for the region ample peaking capacity, it's likely that under low water and extreme weather conditions we'll need additional peaking capacity to maintain system adequacy.
-Because the probability of such events is low but real, demand response resources, which have low development and "holding" costs, are best-suited to meet this need.
-The value of demand response to help meet capacity needs is illustrated in the figure above, which shows the build-out of resources to meet anticipated demand in the Seventh Power Plan.
-Energy efficiency and demand response are the least-cost resources to meet capacity needs, along with smaller amounts of renewable in the near-term.
+As noted above, after energy efficiency and demand response, new natural gasfired generation is the most cost-effective resource option for the region in the nearterm.
 Similarly, after energy efficiency, the increased use of existing natural gas generation offers the lowest cost option for reducing regional carbon emissions.
 Combined with investments in renewable generation, as required by state renewable portfolio standards, improved efficiency, demand response resources, and natural gas generation are the principal components of the plan's resource portfolio.